-- 3.10.21 There are eight 8 secondary schools in the borough, 7 of which have converted to academy status, within the framework offered by the recent broadening of the Government's academies programme.
+- 3.10.19 There are eight 8 secondary schools in the borough, all of which have converted to academy status, within the framework offered by the recent broadening of the Government's academies programme.
 Academies are publicly funded independent local schools.
-They are all-ability schools, which aim to raise standards by innovative approaches to management, governance, teaching and the curriculum. - 3.10.22 The Council has a duty under section 14 of the Education Act 1996 to ensure that sufficient schools are available for their area for providing secondary education.
-The Council's overarching ten year education strategy 'Choice and diversity: putting policy into practice', approved in December 2010, outlines plans for key educational priorities, including the provision of sufficient numbers of high-quality secondary school places.
-Richmond Council bought the Clifden Road Site in Twickenham, whereby it will lease parts of the site to the Diocese of Westminster for new Catholic primary and secondary schools.
-This would release some places at the eight schools, most notably at Christ's, which has traditionally admitted a number of Catholic children under its 'Foundation' category. - 3.10.23 Unlike at primary level, where almost all the state-maintained schools in the borough are highly successful and therefore very popular, at secondary level it may take longer than had previously been envisaged for the positive changes at the four academies to translate into oversubscription.
-For that and other reasons (including the possible establishment of free schools; and the establishment of a eight-form entry secondary school in north Kingston in 2015, which would free up 100+ places at Grey Court and Christ's for Richmond Borough children), it is probable that the increased demand in the primary sector will not lead to capacity being exceeded until beyond 2016 at the earliest, if at all. - 3.10.24 Although demand is expected to increase towards capacity by 2016, it is not forecast to exceed it at that point.
-At this stage, it is difficult to envisage when, if at all, demand will exceed capacity.
-As the educational landscape is fast changing, particularly in regard to free schools, many possible developments could take place over the next few years and it is therefore difficult to forecast demand for secondary school places as accurately as is the case at primary level. - 3.10.25 There are also 23 private schools within the borough (such as Hampton School, Lady Eleanor Holles, St Paul's, St Catherine's School, the German School and the Swedish School) catering, between them, for all age groups, and in addition some Borough pupils attend private schools outside the Borough.
+They are all-ability schools, which aim to raise standards by innovative approaches to management, governance, teaching and the curriculum. - 3.10.20 It is considered that a new secondary free school, providing at least six forms of entry, will be needed in the eastern half of the borough by September 2019; otherwise there would be up to c.150 children unplaced within the eastern half of the borough.
+That number is likely to rise to c.250+ by 2022.
+It is therefore probable that additional places will be needed within existing schools as well as a new school. - 3.10.21 There are also 23 private schools within the borough (such as Hampton School, Lady Eleanor Holles, St Paul's, St Catherine's School, the German School and the Swedish School) catering, between them, for all age groups, and in addition some Borough pupils attend private schools outside the Borough.
 The percentage of borough-resident children educated privately varies over time and is sensitive to factors such as the economic climate and the performance and popularity of state-funded schools, and is therefore a factor influencing demand for state-funded schools within the borough.